15 Of The Best Ways To Share Large Files

 by TeachThought Staff

-As a 21st century teacher, you probably need to share stuff and have stuff shared with.
-“Stuff” like pdfs, various word processing documents, video files, and other digital fare.
-The traditional way to do this has been through emailing, but limits here–including speed, file size, and the relative clunkiness of sharing with large groups–make sharing files through email less than “best practice.”
+‘Stuff’ like pdfs, various word processing documents, video files, and other digital fare.
+The traditional way to do this has been through email, but limits here–including speed, file size, and the relative clunkiness of sharing with large groups–make sharing files through email less than ‘best practice.’

 We started to create a chart that listed the nuanced details of each platform, from storage and sharing limits, FTPing ability, the need to sign up to use, and password-protecting to flexible expiration dates for rights to files–but then we found that Wikipedia had already done this (and then some).
 So we instead picked our favorite dozen and then ranked them in terms of their flexibility and integration that education technology demands.